Heading to Paris? Lena from Salut from Paris shares her cost of travel in Paris tips for those wanting to plan a trip to Paris.

 Like many other things in Paris that you can buy with money, there is no limit when it comes to accommodation cost.
 Generally, the more central, as higher the prices.

-A bed in a mixed 12 bed dorm starts at 30€ while a double room at the Hotel Ritz next to the Louvre goes with 1200€/night in the books.
+A bed in a mixed 12 bed dorm starts at €30 while a double room at the Hotel Ritz next to the Louvre starts at €1200 per night.

 But apart from these extremes, a double room in a mid-range hotel in a safe and central area will cost around 150€/night.
 We loved the Eiffel Capitol Hotel, not too far from the Eiffel Tower and with decent priced rooms.
 You can also choose one of the hotels with a view of the Eiffel Tower but these start at around €300 a night.

 When picking one of the thousands of hotels in Paris, it’s best to keep in mind that there are no objectively unsafe areas within Paris and as every corner of Paris is very well connected by the local Metro, there is nothing really outside the centre.